chris-sanders/chris-sanders.github.io/_drafts/2019-02-07-charm-template-pytest.md

 will be created for dependencies.
 The first run will therefore take slightly longer with additional runs reusing the environment.
 If you change the dependencies you will likely need to run `make clean` to remove the environment to force an install of the new dependencies.
-Similarly if you run any of the tests from the built folder you'll want to remove the .tox folder before uploading to the charm store.
+Alternately, I like to run `git clean -fdx` to remove all files not in git.
+Similarly if you run any of the tests from the built folder you'll want to remove the .tox folder before uploading to the charm store so the folder won't be included in every deploy of your charm.

 ### Unit Testing
 The unit tests are called via [tox][tox], it runs tests found in the folder